uoeIDS/IDS_website/content/policies.en.md

 *Academic integrity is an underlying principle of research and academic practice.
 All submitted work is expected to be your own.*

-**In-class test, homework and quizzes**:
+**In-class test**:
-- AI tools (e.g., chatGPT, ELM) should not be used for this assessment.
+- AI tools (e.g., ELM, chatGPT) should not be used for this assessment.
 Using AI without authorisation might constitute academic misconduct.
 - Please ensure that you do not input direct exercise questions into the AI prompts.

+**homework and quizzes**:
+- AI tools (e.g., ELM, chatGPT) may be used for specific components of this assessment for learning purposes and the development of AI literacy.
+Using AI without authorisation might constitute academic misconduct, unless it is suggested otherwise.
+- Please make sure that you do not input direct exercise questions into the AI prompts, unless it is suggested otherwise.

 **Final Project**:
 - AI tools (e.g., chatGPT, ELM) should not be used to generate content for this assessment.
 However, you are allowed to use these tools to identify ideas, help organize your thoughts, and plan your assessment.